verus-lang/verus/CONTRIBUTING.md

 existing features.
 Don't worry though: if we think an issue should be a discussion (or viceversa) we can always move it later.

-## Editing the Source Code of Verus
+## Editing the source code of Verus

 Before committing any changes to the source code, make sure that it conforms to the `rustfmt` and `verusfmt` tool's guidelines.